-Such one-dimensional statistics of turbulent flows may be predicted using Reynolds-averaged Navier--Stokes (RANS) models, which is the motivation for this study.
-Turbulent flows accompanied by rotation or flow curvature are fundamental examples for examining the physical properties of RANS models because classical eddy-viscosity models have been validated in parallel shear flows \citep{popebook,durbin2018}.
+Such one-dimensional statistics of turbulent flows may be predicted using a relatively simple Reynolds-averaged Navier--Stokes (RANS) model.
+It is valuable to discuss the physical origin of the statistics of curved or rotating turbulent flows in terms of the RANS models because they provide a physical interpretation of high-Reynolds-number turbulence phenomena, such as meteorological or astrophysical flows.
+The RANS models have several deficiencies in predicting complex turbulence, including rotating flows \citep{popebook}.
+Several theoretical studies showed that some of these deficiencies can be resolved by modifying the model of the Reynolds stress \citep{yoshizawabook}.
+For example, \citet{speziale1987} demonstrated that the nonlinear eddy-viscosity models successfully predict the secondary flow in a square duct.
+The success originates from the prediction of the normal stress anisotropy, which is ignored in simple eddy-viscosity models.
+In addition, RANS models have the potential to predict a non-trivial phenomenon: e.g., mean flow generation through turbulent kinetic helicity in rotating turbulence \citep{yb2016,inagakietal2017}.
+These studies demonstrated that the RANS model accompanied by the term involving the spatially inhomogeneous distribution of turbulent kinetic helicity coupled with large-scale rotation, which was first derived theoretically by \citet{yy1993}, accounts for the mean flow generation phenomenon.
+Thus, resolving the deficiencies of RANS models by taking into account a new term leads to the underlying physics in turbulent flows.